← All Articles 2026-04-20

 Credit report cases are frequently brought against more than one party because multiple entities touch the inaccurate information.

 The credit bureaus.
 Equifax, Experian, and TransUnion are the three nationwide consumer reporting agencies, but the FCRA also reaches specialty bureaus that report on things like check-writing history, rental history, employment background checks, and medical information.
-Specialty bureaus are named in 15 U.S.C. § 1681a(p) and follow parallel rules.
+Specialty bureaus are defined in 15 U.S.C. § 1681a(x) (the "nationwide specialty consumer reporting agency," covering medical, tenant, check-writing, employment, and insurance-claim history) and follow parallel rules.

 The furnishers.
 The bank, lender, servicer, or collection agency that reported the information is the furnisher.
 Under 15 U.S.C. § 1681s-2(b), a furnisher that fails to investigate a dispute after being notified by a credit bureau can be sued in the same action.
 This is why disputes must go through the bureau, not directly to the furnisher, to preserve rights.